 Canvas LMS Resources

 Eastern Florida State College uses Canvas as its Learning Management System (LMS), which means all online courses and some content of campus-based courses will be in Canvas.
 Learn more below about the free Canvas Student Orientation course required for first-time Canvas users.
-Also check out information about tools for Canvas meetings in your "Live Online" Canvas courses on our page about Microsoft Teams and Canvas Conferences.
+Also check out information about tools for Canvas meetings on our page about Microsoft Teams and Canvas Conferences.

 Canvas Orientation Tips

 First-time users can access their new Canvas accounts at least two weeks before the term begins so they can complete the required Canvas Student Orientation.